BSMRKRS/Controller-Support/README.md

 # Controller-Support

-Welcome to Robot Controller Support!
+Welcome to Controller Support!
 This repo was created for the BSM robot.
 This program has only been tested on Mac OSX with a robot running raspbian (debian).

 ## Supported Controllers/Tested Controllers